-This fort was captured by Shivaji Maharaj, the Kohaj, and the Asheri.
+Shivaji Maharaj, the Kohaj, and the Asheri captured this fort.
 This fort is near the Mumbai waterfront.
 The Portuguese captured this fort after the Marathas when invaded India.
 This is one of the best places to visit in Virar.

 Arnala Fort | Distance: 10 Km from Virar

 Arnala is regarded as one of the most impressive coastal forts in India.
 Arnala Fort is also known as Jaldurg or Janjire Arnala.
 Mughals, Marathas, Portuguese, and ultimately the Peshwas were only a few of the empires that invaded Arnala.
 Sultan Mahmud Begda initially constructed the fort in 1516.

 Nearly this fort’s entire perimeter is submerged.
 Bhavani Mata and Tryambakeshwar are four Hindu deities, whereas Mahadev is one.
-On the north side, one of the fort’s three entrances features massive bastions on both sides.
+On the north side, one of the fort’s three entrances features massive bastions.

 Bassein Fort | Distance: 17 Km from Virar

-Vasai, commonly known as Bassein, is located about 45 kilometers from Palghar City.
+Vasai, commonly known as Bassein, is about 45 kilometers from Palghar City.
 It is situated in the taluka of Vasai.

 Vasai’s coastal land-fort was surrounded by sea on three sides and had a sea-water-filled moat to the landslide.
 It’s a 4.5-kilometer-long stone wall that was fortified with 11 bastions.
 The fort had two gates: the westward land gate and the eastward land gate.

 The fort also featured fields for producing cereals and vegetables.
 All of the ancient buildings inside the wall are now in shambles.

 Vasai was the Portuguese navy’s primary naval station and ship-building hub.
 In 1802 AD, Peshwa Bajirav signed the notorious ‘Treaty of Bassein,’ thus dissolving the Maratha Confederacy.
 Finally, in 1817 AD, the fort and city of Vasai were surrendered to the British.